Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 The company uses Azure DevOps for its full CI/CD pipelines.
 Some applications are built by using Erlang and Hack.

-You need to ensure that Erlang and Hack are supported as part of the build strategy across the hybrid cloud.
+You need to <mark>ensure that Erlang and Hack are supported as part of the build strategy across the hybrid cloud</mark>.
 The solution must minimize nanagement overhead.

-Nhat should you use to execute the build
+What should you use to execute the build

 * A. a Microsoft-hosted agent
 * B. Azure DevOps self-hosted agents on Azure DeTest Labs virtual machines.